mbattley/YSD/README.txt

 This is a streamlined version of a larger pipeline still under development, so improvements can be expected later.

 There are two main ways to run the code:
-  - Using ffi_lowess_detrending_simplified.py: This is a simplified version of the Python script used in Battley, Pollacco & Armstrong (2020), which also allows for injection of planet signals.
+  1. Using ffi_lowess_detrending_simplified.py: This is a simplified version of the Python script used in Battley, Pollacco & Armstrong (2020), which also allows for injection of planet signals.
+Note that this is now slightly outdated, so I reccommend the next option:

-  - Using ffi_lowess_detrending_single_lc_function.py: This is a python function, allowing simple adjustments to be made in the control line without having to take a deep-dive into the code.
-Inputs/outputs are as follows:
+  2. Using ffi_lowess_detrending_single_lc_function.py: This is a python function, allowing simple adjustments to be made in the control line without having to take a deep-dive into the code.
+Once the script has been run, the function can be called as lowess_detrend() from the command line.
+  Running this without changing any inputs will give an example detrending of DS Tuc A, showing the automatic recovery of DS Tuc A b/ TOI 200.01, the first young exoplanet discovered by TESS.

+  Inputs/outputs are explained as follows:
       Inputs:
         - target_ID:     String.
 Name of object, ideally a TIC number e.g. 'TIC 410214986'
         - pipeline:      String.
 Pipeline that lc is from.
 Can be '2min', 'SPOC-FFI', 'QLP', 'DIA', or 'tessFFIextract'